stormpath/stormpath-sdk-spec/specifications/user-agent.md

 # User Agent

-This document specifies how Stormpath SDKs should handle and report the `User-Agent` header.

-## Behavior

 All SDKs must report the information about the current running environment back to Stormpath.
 This reporting will use the HTTP `User-Agent` header.

+## Format

 The header format is a series of  whitespace-delimited token groups:

 ```
 [integration token(s)?]
 [SDK token] [runtime token] [OS token] (anything else?)